 Golden Northern Bumblebee Facts

-- The descriptive term Golden Northern Bumblebee serves as the common name for a particularly beautiful variety of bumblebee.
-This highly fascinating small invertebrate also bears the distinctive scientific name of the Bombus fervidus.
+- The perfectly descriptive term Golden Northern Bumblebee serves as the common name for a particularly beautiful variety of bumblebee.
+Yet, this highly fascinating small invertebrate also bears another title.
+That’s the distinctive scientific name of the Bombus fervidus.

-- By either name, though, the creature remains an impressive species.
-Fascinatingly, within its native range, it remains an important pollinator.
-The natural wonder also represents on of the very first in its zone of habitation to be scientifically identified.
+- By either name, though, the captivating small creature remains an impressive species.
+Fascinatingly, within its native range, it also remains an important pollinator.
+The natural wonder also represents on of the very first in its zone of habitation to be identified.

-- This incredible product of evolution also developed a highly specialized nest defense strategies for different categories of intruders.
-When intrusions into the nest occur, it covers the intruder with honey to hamper its movement.
+- This incredible product of Nature and evolution also developed a program of highly specialized nest defense strategies for different categories of intruders.
+When intrusions into the nest occur, multiple members move to cover the intruder with honey to hamper its movement.

-- Like many species of bees, the population of the Golden Northern Honeybee appears to be declining rapidly.
+- Like many species of bees found around the world, the population of the Golden Northern Honeybee sadly appears to be declining rapidly.
 The IUCN currently lists it as Vulnerable, as a result.
 This listing appears on the organization’s Red List of Threatened Species.

-- This highly lamentable decline appears to be occurring due to a variety of factors.
+- This highly lamentable and rapid reduction in population appears to be occurring due to a variety of factors.
 While these include habitat loss, it’s also threatened by the ongoing and escalating effects of climate change, much like many other species around the world.

 Related Articles